Omadica/.github/profile/README.md

 # Omadica
 Omadica is a GitHub organization that provides open-source solutions for video surveillance.

-Recently, we have been experiencing an increasing demand of smart cameras for homes, small and medium businesses, but **what do we know about their privacy policies?**
+Recently, we have been experiencing an increasing demand for smart cameras for homes and small and medium businesses, but what do we know about their privacy policies?

-An intelligent IP camera can record our lives continuously, but who is able to access this data?
+An intelligent IP camera can record our lives continuously, but who can access this data?
 How is it stored?
 How is it processed?

-Whithin the zoo of the smart-camera manufacturer companies, the WebRTC connection and video persistency on their could have unclear policies.
-Some of them are pushy to sign a monthly subscription for giving access to a *"control room"* to verify the pictures/audio/videos of the alarms and in case of threat they can call the police.
+Within the zoo of smart-camera manufacturer companies, the WebRTC connection and video persistency on their devices could have unclear policies.
+Some of them are pushy about signing a monthly subscription to give access to a "control room" to verify the pictures/audio/videos of the alarms, and in case of a threat, they can call the police.

-Considering that alarms are most often activated by false threats, it is clear that this context has severe privacy leaks.
+Considering that alarms are most often activated by false threats, this context clearly has severe privacy leaks.
 Instead of actual threats, the guards can see our everyday lives, habits, discussions, and much more.
 Moreover, the cost of the service is definitely overpriced!

-Omadica is a response to the growing need for freedom and transparency in surveillance services.
-Our GitHub organization offers suggestions for open-source software that can be installed on a Raspberry Pi for managing IP cameras and ensuring the access grants at video and audio recorders only to the end-users.
+Omadica responds to the growing need for freedom and transparency in surveillance services.
+Our GitHub organization offers suggestions for open-source software that can be installed on a  Raspberry Pi to manage IP cameras and ensure only access to video and audio recorders to the end-users.

-We also offer a desktop client for monitoring the camera live streams, draw analytics, playback of records and much more.
+We also offer a desktop client for monitoring camera live streams, drawing analytics, record playback, and much more.

 ## Description of services
 * Media Proxy